AbrahamTheRed/gydbuc-AWP/survey.md

 ## Expectations from the Session
-**What are you hoping to learn today?** (Please write a brief description)
+**What are you hoping to learn today?** (Please write a brief description) I would like to start storing the state of all our custom databases in source control.
 -

 ## Experience with Collaboration